anhminhbo/Cloud-Computing/backend/README.txt

 url/attendance/all/date : POST Method, get all attendances in a specific date url/attendance/all/month : POST Method, get all attendances in a specific month

+url/attendance/teacher_course/present: POST method, get all student attendances of a course of a teacher Expected JSON format:
+{
+    date: "",
+    tid: "",
+    cid: ""
+}

 ***Teacher Course Route***:
 Expected JSON format: